Take Out Your Calculators: Estimating the Real Difficulty of Question Items with LLM Student Simulations: Results and Discussion

 We also observe simulated performance correlates well with real world gender performance patterns (r: 0.69 to 0.74 and ρ: 0.69 to 0.79) in Table \ref{tab:demographic_correlations} and show similar correlation strengths.
 The differences between Pearson and Spearman correlations are minimal, suggesting that the relationship between simulated and real performance is both monotonic and approximately linear for gender.
-While not yet a complete replacement for human data, these results show that simulated responses have psychometric signal to inform item design.
+We assess generalization beyond the NAEP math dataset and evaluate our pipeline on the EEDI \footnote{https://www.eedi.com} dataset of UK middle school math questions \citep{heyueya2024psychometricalignmentcapturinghuman}.
+The results reported in Appendix B.2, Table \ref{tab:method_comparison} show our method of simulating students marginally exceeds supervised baselines.
+While not yet a complete replacement for human data, these results suggest that simulated responses have psychometric signal to inform item design and practical utility for pre-pilot screening of items.